2022 Berlin ePrix

-The 2022 Berlin ePrix was a pair of Formula E electric car races held at the Tempelhof Airport Street Circuit at Tempelhof Airport in the outskirts of Berlin, Germany on 4 and 15 May 2022.
+The 2022 Berlin ePrix, known for sponsorship reasons as the 2022 Shell Recharge Berlin E-Prix, was a pair of Formula E electric car races held at the Tempelhof Airport Street Circuit at Tempelhof Airport in the outskirts of Berlin, Germany on 14 and 15 May 2022.
 It served as the seventh and eighth rounds of the 2021–22 Formula E season, and marked the eighth edition of the Berlin ePrix, the only event to have featured in every season of the Formula E championship.
 The first race was won by Edoardo Mortara for ROKiT Venturi Racing, with Jean-Éric Vergne and Stoffel Vandoorne in second and third place respectively.
 The second race was won by Nyck de Vries for the Mercedes-EQ team, with Edoardo Mortara and Stoffel Vandoorne completing the podium.